hossamElfar/rails-app-template/README.md

-##Rails App template
+## Rails App template

-Just a Rails app template for creating APIs with mongodb support -with mongoid ODM- and Devise token authentication
+Just a Rails app template for creating APIs with mongodb support -with mongoid ODM- and Devise token authentication system.